1W5A2853.jpg

 becoming a vendor with the city

 Everyone who provides a service to the City of Ballarat needs to be registered as a vendor.
+It is a process of several steps:

+1. Work out if you need an ABN.
 In order to be a vendor, you will be asked if you have an Australian Business Number (ABN).
 It’s pretty straightforward to secure an ABN, you just need to work out if you need one to operate a business or if you don’t need it because you’re an individual or sole trader.

+2. If you don’t need an ABN because you’re a sole trader.
 If you aren’t going to need an ABN because you’re trading as yourself, then Council needs you to declare this through completing a form called Statement by a Supplier Not Quoting an ABN.
 Fill in the form online and generate a copy as a PDF.

 Getting a purchase order